Xilinx/foc-motor-ctrl/docs/src/sw_arch.md

 For more details on the GUI usage, refer the [Application Deployment](./app_deployment.md) page for the details on the components and its usage.

-### CANOpen Overview
+### CANopen Overview

-The CANOpen server is an another interface provided for this motor control application.
+The CANopen server is an another interface provided for this motor control application.
-It is based on canopen communication protocol.
-This section provides a top level overview of the canopen protocol & operations.
-Detail canopen protocol and specifications can be found on [CAN in Automation (CiA) website](https://www.can-cia.org/) and various other online resources.
+It is based on CANopen communication protocol.
+This section provides a top level overview of the CANopen protocol & operations.
+Detail CANopen protocol and specifications can be found on [CAN in Automation (CiA) website](https://www.can-cia.org/) and various other online resources.

 CANopen is a robust communication protocol widely used in industrial automation for managing